slobentanzer/causality_perspective_2023/manuscript.md

 ## Glossary

+### Attention (deep learning)

-Attention (deep learning): a mechanism in deep learning that allows the model to focus on specific parts of the input data.
+A mechanism in deep learning that allows the model to focus on specific parts of the input data.
 Attention mechanisms are often used in natural language processing to focus on specific words in a sentence, but can also be used in other domains.

 Bias (machine learning): Bias can be understood in two ways in the context of machine learning.